 In December 2017, the Metro Council created an Investment and Innovation grant program intended to support for-profit businesses and nonprofit organizations involved in reducing waste through reusing, recycling, composting or making energy from the stuff that is discarded in greater Portland.
 The main goal of the program is to strengthen local efforts to reduce waste while helping foster economic opportunities for people who have historically been left out of the garbage and recycling system, particularly communities of color.

-Metro staff is developing guidelines for the administration of the grant program.
+Metro staff is finalizing guidelines for the administration of the grant program.
 As currently written, the guidelines propose:

 - an initial three-year grant program